nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 nextflow run hello-gatk.nf -resume
 ```

-Funny thing: this might work, OR it might fail with an error like this:
 Funny thing: this _might work_, OR it _might fail_.
-If your pipeline run succeeded run it again until you get an error like this:
+If your workflow run succeeded, run it again until you get an error like this:

 ```console title="Output"
  N E X T F L O W   ~  version 24.02.0-edge